 Back on campus this year, he is translating his research and experiences into his senior thesis—an actual design to be presented this spring to the Rinpoche.

 “I’ve been guided and inspired throughout my work by the realization that for the residents of Mainpat, as is true of all refugees, the home abandoned is the home desired the most,” Silliman says.

 He is grateful to the Kellogg Institute for both the funding he received and assistance in procuring it.

 “Coming up with the idea for a proposal is the student’s responsibility,” Silliman says, “but Kellogg is enormously helpful in shaping preliminary ideas.
-Assistant Director Holly Rivers was also generous in advising me how to craft a complementary grant application to UNESCO, which cofunded my research.”
+Associate Director Holly Rivers was also generous in advising me how to craft a complementary grant application to UNESCO, which cofunded my research.”

 Earmarked for students after their junior year of studies who have the endorsement and pledge of supervision from a faculty member, last year’s Undergraduate Research Grants funded five undergraduates from a variety of disciplines.
 In addition to Silliman’s grant, funded projects ranged from the effectiveness of mosquito nets in Cambodia to the analysis of development indicators in Karnataka, India.

 —Mary Hendriksen, Spring 2013